Cadel Evans Great Ocean Road Race

 The Cadel Evans Great Ocean Road Race also known as Great Ocean Road Race or Cadel Road Race is an annual professional one-day road bicycle racing for both men and women starting and finishing in Geelong, Victoria, Australia, and routed along the picturesque Great Ocean Road.

-The first race was held in 2015, as the farewell race for Cadel Evans—Australia's only Tour de France winner or Road World Champion.
-The 2017 edition was added to the UCI World Tour for the first time.
+The first races were held in 2015 as the farewell race for Cadel Evans – Australian cyclist who won the Tour de France in 2011 and the road world championships in 2009.
+Geelong had previously played host to the Australia World Cup in the UCI Women's Road World Cup between 2003 and 2008.

+In 2017, the men's race joined the UCI World Tour calendar.
+In 2020, the women's race joined the UCI Women's World Tour calendar.

 In November 2020, it was announced that the 2021 race would not be held due to the ongoing COVID-19 global pandemic.
 This was due in part to a number of UCI WorldTour teams making the decision to stay in Europe due to uncertainty around international travel conditions and logistics of quarantine requirements.
-The event returns in 2023 to be held on 28-29 January.
+The 2022 editions of the race were cancelled in December 2021 for similar reasons.
+The event returned in January 2023, featuring on both the men's and women's World Tour calendars.